 How popular is the baby name Calder in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Calder and check out all the blog posts that mention the name Calder.
+Plus, check out all the blog posts that mention the name Calder.

 Oregon’s Open Data website includes several tables of baby name data from 2012.